verfasor/Insects-API/README.md

 Explore the data-set of 35447 insects!

-Based on bugguide.net's data, I created an API to deliver insects' data under an accessible API.
+Based on bugguide.net’s multiple .txt sets, I created an API to deliver insects’ data in JSON format.
 At present, the API only delivers the common name, genus, species, family, order, bug_guide_id, and bugguide.net URL information.

 ## API Endpoint